MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-export-permission-sets.md

 ### Object type mapping

-The mapping of object types in the XML generated from Visual Studio Code is the following:
+The mapping of object types in the XML such as `<ObjectType>0</ObjectType>` generated from Visual Studio Code is the following:

 |Object type      |Number|
 |-----------------|------|